Broken Tooth Abscess Symptoms and Causes

 Recognizing a Broken Tooth Abscess

 When you have a broken tooth abscess, your symptoms may present as mild discomfort at first.
-If you know the tooth is already cracked or broken, it is possible that an infection has started.
+If you know the tooth is already cracked tooth abscess, it is possible that an cracked tooth infection has started.
 Sometimes you need time to prepare for your broken tooth repair.
 An abscess can begin while you wait for treatment.
 You can also have cracks in teeth that are not very noticeable.
-You may not realize the tooth is damaged until you get an infection.
+You may not realize the tooth is damaged until you get an infected broken tooth.
 If you are experiencing tooth abscess symptoms, it may include some of the symptoms below:

 - Facial swelling or swelling in the gums